 The municipal obligation to financially assist with the burial or cremation of an indigent person is the difference between the ordinance maximum for the burial or cremation and the financial resources that exist for that purpose, which include: 1) the estate of the deceased; 2) the financial capacity of legally liable relatives; 3) any available burial benefits; and 4) any actual financial contribution from any other source, such as friends, community collection, church group donations, etc.

 With regard to the financial capacity of legally liable relatives, it should be emphasized that the test to be applied is one of capacity to contribute financially and not the willingness to do so.
-If the administrator is able to identify liable family members who live or own property in Maine and who have sufficient income to pay for the burial or cremation, the request for burial or cremation assistance can be denied.
+If the administrator is able to identify liable family members who have sufficient income to pay for the burial or cremation, the request for burial or cremation assistance can be denied.

 Question: I have a client who has applied for General Assistance.
 He has been living with his girlfriend and has just lost his job.
 He does not want me to consider his girlfriend as part of the household.
 How do I determine if they are pooling incomes?

 Answer: There is a presumption that persons sharing the same dwelling unit are pooling their income.
 The burden is on the applicant to rebut this presumption.
 If the applicant rebuts the presumption then the applicant's eligibility is determined by comparing the applicant's actual income and expenses up to the pro-rated general assistance maximum for each basic necessity.
 Evidence that roommates are not pooling their income may include statements made by the applicant, rent receipts, demonstrating a divided or prorated obligation, etc.